 - take your own speakers

-Let’s talk about that latter idea for a moment – small, portable, bluetooth speakers can give a really good sound these days and it’s something you can test and set up in the comfort of your own office before you go to the venue.
+Let’s talk about that second idea for a moment – small, portable, bluetooth speakers can give a really good sound these days and it’s something you can test and set up in the comfort of your own office before you go to the venue.
 You’re not reliant on the venue’s kit.

 Pro- tip – don’t automatically have the speaker right at the front, next to your computer.
 That might be the right place to put it, but for lots of venues a better place is on a chair or a desk a few rows into the audience.
 That way the sound carries better to the people at the back.
 (It also looks slicker – so you at least look like you know what you’re doing! 🙂 )

-Less obvious presentation problem – the psychological one
+The less obvious presentation problem – psychology

 The whole point of music is that it hits you in your emotions.
 You know that – you’ve got a favourite song, just like everyone else (though it’s probably different to everyone else’s).
 Music is supposed to be like that.